 Rom.
 1:17 “For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith.”

-Our walk with the Lord begins continues and finishes by faith.
-A person who seeks evidence from signs and miracles, instead of taking God at His word, will be greatly hindered in the development of personal faith.
+Our walk with the Lord begins, continues, and finishes by faith.
+Instead of taking God at His word, a person who seeks evidence from signs and miracles will be greatly hindered in the development of personal faith.
 Trusting God versus seeking signs and miracles is at opposite ends of the spectrum.
-Faith isn’t faith until it has been tried.
-The more signs and wonders one pursues (or expects) the less faith he needs to exercise.
+Faith isn’t faith until it has been tried; the more signs and wonders one pursues (or expects), the less faith one needs to exercise.

 “whatsoever ye shall ask in prayer”